nktnlx/jetbrains_python_developer/README.md

 I'm intensively learning to code and interested in data science, aiming to be hired by the end of 2020.
-This repository is for completed projects from JetBrains Python Developer track: https://hyperskill.org/tracks/2
+This repository is for completed projects from [JetBrains Python Developer track](https://hyperskill.org/tracks/2)

 List of projects:
 1. Chatty Bot -- friendly asks you a bunch of questions, interacts with your input.